 3. The Advising Component

 Each faculty member in an FYP team serves as the academic advisor for half of the students in the college.
-What this means is that FYP faculty advise students who they see four and a half hours a week in class as well as in a variety of one-on-one situations.
+What this means is that FYP faculty advise students who they see four hours a week in class as well as in a variety of one-on-one situations.
 The quality and quantity of contact between faculty and students in the FYP makes possible the kind of close, personal relationships necessary for the giving and receiving of meaningful advice.
 Faculty can help students chart their academic plans, knowing their strengths and weaknesses, their hopes and interests.
 The role of the advisor is not simply to inform the students of their academic requirements, but to work with them to envision and project academic plans particular to each individual student.
 The FYP works closely with the Office for Academic Advising Programs to ensure the quality of first-year advising.

 4. The Residential Component